 - Making recommendations regarding custody to the court

-Judges appoint a GAL if one of the parties in divorce requests one or the court determines that one is necessary.
+Judges appoint a GAL if one of the parties in divorce requests it or the court determines that it is necessary.
 Typically, the court will appoint a GAL if parents in a custody dispute cannot come to a resolution or the battle has become especially acrimonious.